 Limited entry deer hunt choices

 Applicants can select two hunt choices when applying for limited entry deer hunts.
 Every applicant’s first choice is considered before moving to anyone's second choice.
 It is extremely rare for a limited entry permit to be drawn as a second choice.
 If you draw a permit as your first or second choice, your accumulated points will be purged.

+You will obtain a point for each year you are unsuccessful in the draw or applicants can pay for points only.
 You can select up to five hunt choices on your general season deer application.
 Be aware that if you draw any of your five choices your preference points will be purged.
+If you purchase a leftover general season deer hunt, your preference points will be purged.

 Utah’s draw goes in the following order from first to last:

-- Buck deer (multi-season premium limited entry, premium limited entry, multi-season limited entry, limited entry, CWMU and management buck deer)
+- Buck deer (multi-season premium limited entry, premium limited entry, multi-season limited entry, limited entry, Cooperative Wildlife Management Unit (CWMU) and management buck deer)